gerivanc/entropy-password-generator/README.md

 <br>

-**EntroPy Password Generator** is a secure and customizable password generator developed in Python.
-It generates strong passwords with configurable character sets and calculates their entropy to evaluate robustness.
+**EntroPy Password Generator** is a secure and customizable password generator developed in Python, enabling users to generate strong passwords on both Linux and Windows systems.
+It creates robust passwords with configurable character sets and calculates their entropy to evaluate strength.
 The project provides 20+ modes for secure password generation, ranging from 15 to 128 characters, with entropies between 97.62 bits and 833.00 bits, exceeding the [Proton©](https://proton.me/blog/what-is-password-entropy) recommended minimum of 75 bits and the cryptographic strength best practices outlined in [NIST SP 800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html) and [NIST SP 800-132](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-132.pdf).

 ---